center-for-threat-informed-defense/attack-workbench-frontend/docs/collections.md

 This document describes the format and usage of _collections_ and _collection indexes_, which are used for distribution of ATT&CK data from data providers to data consumers.

+ATT&CK collections and the ATT&CK collection index can be found on our [attack-stix-data GitHub repository](https://github.com/mitre-attack/attack-stix-data).

 ## Collections
 A _collection_ is a set of related ATT&CK objects; collections may be used represent specific releases of a dataset such as "Enterprise ATT&CK v7.2", or any other set of objects one may want to share with someone else.